cats-oss/Sica/README.md

   </a>
 </p>

-Sica can execute various animations sequentially or parallely.
+Sica can execute various animations sequentially or parallelly.

 ## Features
 - Animation with duration and delay